AdobeDocs/campaign.en/help/v8/dev/schemas.md

 ## Keys {#keys}

-Every table must have at least one key, and often it is automatically established in the main element of the schema by using the **@autopk=true** attribute set to "true".
+Every table must have at least one key, and often it is automatically established in the main element of the schema by using the **@autouuid=true** attribute set to "true".

 The primary key can also be defined using the **internal** attribute.